Shooting Kodak Aerochrome vs. Lomochrome Purple

 My digital workflow for colour correction is entirely in Adobe Photoshop, limited to Curves and Color Balance adjustment layers.

 With Aerochrome, like with Lomochrome Purple, some shots just work; however, others require some work.
-The trickest shots turned out to be the ones that got awashed with IR flares, shot with unsuitable colour filters, or improperly exposed.
+The trickiest shots turned out to be the ones that got awashed with IR flares, shot with unsuitable colour filters, or improperly exposed.

 ✪ Note: I use this method to scan all film for my reviews.
 It creates consistent results that make understanding and comparing the emulsion’s colour/contrast attributes possible.